 It’s worth noting that Sunday is a religious day of rest and many stores and restaurants will be closed.
 Costa Ricans tend to devote Sundays to spending time with their family.
 If you wish, you can accompany your host family to their local church, as a Latin American church service is a unique and special experience for many volunteers.

 On long weekends you may choose to travel around the rest of Costa Rica and the many cities, volcanoes, jungles, coffee plantations and beaches which are more than worth a visit.

 Volunteers in Manuel Antonio are accommodated in either a dorm-style volunteer house or a homestay with a local host family.

 You will find living conditions are comfortable in both types of accommodation, and all homestay families have been approved by our local staff.
 Bedrooms have single and bunk beds with bedding provided.
-You will share a room with up to six other volunteers of the same gender.
+You will share a room with up to eight other volunteers of the same gender.
 The volunteer house can accommodate up to 30 volunteers, whereas the homestays can host up to 6 volunteers at one time.
 If you prefer a private room, these are available in our homestays and you will need to arrange this through your Program Manager once you’ve secured your spot on the program.
 Private room upgrades cost $62 per person, per week.